What is Accumulation? What is Decumulation?

 - Will clients need to consider significant actions, such as a home sale or downsizing, or other lifestyle changes (e.g., less travel) or spending (e.g., fewer or smaller gifts to children) now or in the future?

 A decumulation strategy emphasizes examining expectations, evaluating assets, and counseling clients when they may need to adapt their plans to produce the best results.
 While these conversations may be unfamiliar territory for some advisors, they play a vital role in creating a decumulation plan that aligns with clients’ goals and maximizes their financial security in retirement.

 What Is Decumulation Planning?

-A decumulation plan for clients includes:
+A comprehensive decumulation plan for clients typically includes the following components:

-- Is it still on track?
+- Is their decumulation plan still on track?

 - Do they need to adjust it for conditions like inflation or recession?